-This invigorating and genial influence of the rhetorical method now under consideration, furthermore, is of special worth in the present state of the world.
-There never was a time when the general mind was so impatient of dulness as now.
+This invigorating and genial influence of the Rhetorical method, now under consideration, furthermore, is of special worth in the present state of the world.
+There never was a time when the general mind was so impatient of dullness as now.
 He who addresses audiences at the present day must be vigorous and invigorating, or he is nothing.
-Hence the temptation, which is too often yielded to by the sacred orator, to leave the legitimate field of Christian discourse and to range in that border land which skirts it, or perhaps to pass into a region of thought that is really profane and The preacher feels the need of secular. saving something fresh, vigorous, and genial, and not being able to discourse in this style upon the old and standing themes of the Bible, he endeavours to christianise those secular and temporal themes with which the general mind is already too intensely occupied, that he may find in them subjects for entertaining, and, as he thinks, original discourse.
-But this course on the part of a Christian minister must always end in the decline of spiritual religion, both in his own heart and in that of the Church.
-Nothing, in the long run, is truly edifying to the Christian man or the Christian Church renovate and sanctify the earthly mind, but that which is in its own nature spiritual and supernatural.
-Not that which resembles Christian truth, or which may be modified or affected by Christian truth, can convict of sin and convert to God, but only the substantial and real Christian truth itself.
-Nothing but material fire can be relied upon as a central sun, as a radiating centre.
+Hence the temptation, which is too often yielded to by the sacred orator to leave the legitimate field of Christian discourse and to range in that border land which skirts it, or perhaps to pass into a region of thought that is really profane and secular.
+The preacher feels the need of saying something fresh, vigorous and genial, and not being able to discourse in this style upon the old and standing themes of the Bible, he endeavors to christianize those secular and temporal themes with which the general mind is already too intensely occupied, that he may find in them subjects for entertaining and, as he thinks, But this course, on the part of the Chrisoriginal discourse. tian minister, must always end in the decline of spiritual religion, both in his own heart, and in that of the Church. thing, in the long run, is truly edifying to the Christian man or the Christian Church, that is not really religious. can renovate and sanctify the earthly mind, but that which is in its own nature spiritual and religious.
+Not that which resembles Christian truth, or which may be modified or affected by Christian truth, can convict of sin and convert to God, but only the substantial and real Christian truth itself. thing but material fire can be relied upon as a central sunas a radiating centre.

-The Christian preacher is thus shut up to the old and uniform system of Christianity in an age when, more than in any other, men are seeking for some new thing; when they are seeking and demanding stimulation, invigoration, animation and impression.
-His only true course, therefore, is to find the new in the old; to become so penetrated with the spirit of Christianity that he shall breathe it out from his own mind and heart, upon his congregation, in as fresh and fiery a tongue of flame as that which rested upon the disciples on the day of Pentecost; to enter so thoroughly into the genius and spirit of the Christian system that it shall exhibit itself, through him, with an originality and newness kindred to that of its first inspired preachers, and precisely like that which characterises the sermonising of the Augustines and the Bernards, the Luthers and the Calvins, the Leightons, the Howes, and the Edwardses of the Church.
-What renders the sermons of these men so vivific and so invigorating to those who study them, and to the audiences who heard them?
-Not the variety or striking character of the topics, but the thoroughness with which the truth was conceived and elaborated in their minds.
-Not an artificial rhetoric, polishing and garnishing the outside of a subject in which the mind has no interest, and into the interior of which it has not penetrated; but an organising rhetoric, whereby the sermon shot up out of the great Christian system, like a bud out of the side of a great trunk or a great limb, part and particle of the great whole; an amplifying rhetoric whereby the sermon was the mere evolution of an involution, the swelling, bursting, leafing out, blossoming, and fructuation of this bud.
+The Christian preacher is thus shut up to the old and uniform system of Christianity in an age when, more than in any other, men are seeking for some new thing-when they are seeking and demanding stimulation, invigoration, animation, and impression.
+His only true course, therefore, is to find the new in the old-to become so penetrated with the spirit of Christianity, that he shall breathe it out from his own mind and heart, upon his congregation, in as fresh and fiery a tongue of flame as that which rested upon the disciples on the day of Pentecost-to enter so thoroughly into the genius and spirit of the Christian system, that it shall exhibit itself through him, with an originality and newness kindred to that of its first inspired preachers, and precisely like that which characterizes the sermonizing of the Augustines and the Bernards, the Luthers and the Calvins, the Leightons, the Howes and the Edwardses, of the Church.
+What renders the sermons of these men so vivific and so invigorating to those who study them, and to the audiences who heard them? variety or striking character of the topics, but the thoroughness with which the truth was conceived and elaborated in their minds-not an artificial Rhetoric, polishing and garnishing the outside of a subject in which the mind has no interest, and into the interior of which it has not penetrated but an organizing Rhetoric, whereby the sermon shot up out of the great Christian system, like a bud out of the side of a great trunk, or a great limb, part and particle of the great whole-an amplifying Rhetoric whereby the sermon was the mere evolution of an involution-the swelling, bursting, leafing out, blossoming and fructuation of this bud.